We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 Fraud protection is always a compromise between security and user experience.
 Push your security to the max, and you risk losing sales.
 Make it too lax, and you open the door to fraudsters.

 But how do you strike the right balance between the two?
-And is there anything you can do to ensure your fraud prevention system gives the best results?
+And is there anything you can do to ensure your fraud management system gives the best results?
 As you’ll see, it all starts with understanding the problem of false positives.

 False Positives: A Definition